Multi-Tenant SaaS

 Report

-ensures that we can properly categorize our users into their respective tenants and groups/roles.
+object types ensure that we can properly categorize our users into their respective tenants and roles.
 Now we need to define the concept of a report

 , the main resource in our system.